 4. Rethink existing kitchen space

-Remodelling and reusing existing space can solve many of the frustrations you have with your inherited kitchen.
-‘Modern requirements for utility rooms, drying rooms and even larders can often be satisfied by making use of what’s already there,’ says Jason.
+Remodelling and re-using existing space can solve many of the frustrations you have with your inherited kitchen.
+‘Modern requirements for utility rooms, drying rooms and even larders can often be satisfied by making use of what’s already there,’ says Orme.

 ‘The obvious merging of a dining and kitchen area by knocking through could easily add two metres of space for a walk-in larder or utility room, for instance.
 This takes the pressure off the new kitchen when it comes to kitchen storage and usability, reducing new kitchen costs and minimising disruption.’

-5. Reduce structural alterations in a kitchen remodel
+5. Reduce structural alterations in a kitchen renovation

 6. Choose end-of-line kitchens to cut new kitchen costs

 No one will ever know if your 'new kitchen' once stood in a showroom and you paid a bargain ex-display kitchen price.

 ‘If you’re extending, there may even be scope to design your space to suit an ex-display kitchen – and if you’re not, then the company will usually be able to add/remove a few units to make the kitchen work in your space,’ says Michael.
 End-of-line appliances, sourced online via specialist distributors, can also be real bargains.

 As an alternative to an ex-display kitchen, think about opting for a used one.
 It could enable you to get a high quality design that your budget wouldn’t stretch to if it were new.